jadvani/wallabot/README.md

 # wallabot
+# UPDATE 31/07/2022: WallaPop has changed considerably, and I will be updating the functions shortly.
+The script "define_search.py" contains the basic functionality to perform an automatic search.

 # UPDATE 17/09/2018: IT WORKS AGAIN.
 Better functions are being added, also following a clean-code way, TDD and object-oriented stuff are coming soon!
 In the next few days will be also added the way it does a search periodically...